skariel/webalchemy/README.md

 webalchemy supports the MVC pattern, usage of existing HTML, and much more.
 All this missing documentation is WIP.
 Meanwhile take a look in the examples below.
 I also suggest you play a bit, try making a few containers - you can spread them across multiple Python files.
-You'll se it's not too complicated :)
+It's not too complicated :)

 See examples below, they demonstrate a lot more than the above.
 Further docs and tutorials are WIP